 The national body of the United Church of Christ is active in traditionally liberal social causes such as abortion rights, same-sex marriage, and LGBT welcoming programs.
 The 2005 General Synod’s decision to solemnize same-sex unions was supported by an estimated 80 percent of the delegates.
 The UCC’s “Open and Affirming” movement claims to be the largest church program in the world to welcome and support “marriage equality” for all people, regardless of gender.

 Not everyone in the United Church of Christ is on the politically correct bandwagon.
 There is a UCC pro-life ministry known as the United Church of Christ Friends for Life.
 And not all United Church of Christ churches support same-sex marriage.
 Some are working for change within the denomination.
 Others are choosing to leave the denomination.
 More theologically conservative members have complained about “theological surrender to the moral and spiritual confusion of contemporary culture” and the “often radically liberal political agenda” of the United Church of Christ.

 Two large, well-known congregations within the United Church of Christ are the Trinity United Church of Christ (Chicago) and the Cathedral of Hope (Dallas).
 Trinity UCC, pastored for over 30 years by the controversial Rev. Jeremiah Wright, is a predominantly black church with 8,000 members.
-President Obama claimed this as his home church in Chicago.
+Former President Obama claimed this as his home church in Chicago.
 The Cathedral of Hope (Dallas) is known for its outreach to the LGBT community.
 Local membership is over 4,000, and the church claims 52,000 adherents worldwide.